 Pack poles and pegs separately

-Sharp edges and corners on poles or pegs can damage your tent fabric relatively easily.
+Sharp edges and corners on poles or pegs can damage tent fabric easily.
 Pack poles and pegs separately from the tent so that you don’t have more holes than you want in the tent on your next camping tour.
+That’s exactly why pole bags are useful—they allow you to transport your tent accessories to the campsite conveniently.
+Emily and I use a pole bag to store our tent poles.
+It helps ensure we don’t accidentally forget them when heading out, like that time we went camping without our poles!

-• Helpful: Store tent, pegs, and poles on the same shelf.
-Or attach a sign to your tent bag reminding you of your poles and pegs.
+Store your tent, pegs, and poles together on the same shelf.
+Alternatively, attach a sign to your tent bag as a reminder to bring your poles and pegs along.

 Protect metal parts from rust